-Fort Lauderdale, through the Parks and Recreation Department, will provide a variety of trees to homeowners to plant in the swale area (the grassy strip between the pavement and the sidewalk) adjacent to their property.
+Fort Lauderdale, through the Adopt-A-Tree Program, will provide a variety of trees to homeowners to plant in the swale area (the grassy strip between the pavement and the sidewalk) adjacent to their property.
 The homeowner must then plant the tree and care for it.
 Adopting a tree is a big commitment and should be taken seriously.

-To participate in the Adopt-a-Tree Program, the homeowner must agree to the following conditions:
+To participate in the City of Fort Lauderdale Adopt-A-Tree Program, you agree to complete the following:

-- At least four (4) feet from the edge of curbed streets and six (6) feet from the edge of non-curbed streets.
+1. At least 4 feet from the edge of curbed streets and 6 feet from the edge of non-curbed streets.

 The City's Commitment

 As part of the Adopt-a-Tree Program , Fort Lauderdale agrees to provide you with: